janfala/My-first-web-project/README.md

 - Javascript feels like a modern version of java so far (syntax-wise).
 I'm interested to see what it can do and why my professor hates it lol

-## future goals and projects I want to do:
+## Future goals and projects I want to do:
 - get better at understanding the web-infrastructure in general, I know core concepts and modells, but I really wanna dive deeper.
 - improve at html, css and js. -> after that, start learning typescript and something like React or Angular
 - start working with api requests and data